Selected Projects --

 The Immersion Lab

 Jenny Rodenhouse is an artist, interaction designer, and researcher in Los Angeles.
 Her work proposes that the interface is our new natural habitat, creating projects that explore our increasingly immersive, screen-based lifestyles.
-Working with both physical and digital media, she intertwines windowed structures, software, and screens to examine the pervious aesthetics, power, and economy of the interface --
+Working with both physical and digital media, she intertwines windowed structures, software, screens, rooms, furniture, and landscapes to examine the pervious aesthetics, power, and economy of the interface.

 Her work has been shown at The Swiss Architecture Museum; Architektur Galerie Berlin; BODY and the Anthropocene; the Bi-City Biennale of Urbanism / Architecture; Architecture + Design Museum; Open City Art City Festival at Yerba Buena Center for the Arts; Post-Internet Cities Conference; The Graduate Center for Critical Studies; KAM Workshops: Artificial Natures; and CHI.
 Her projects have been featured in Wallpaper, The Guardian, Wired Magazine, Anti-Utopias, Test Plots Magazine, and Time Magazine.